 Lie on your back and bend one knee.
 Loop a towel under the ball of your foot.
 Straighten your knee and slowly pull back on the towel.
 You should feel a gentle stretch down the back of your leg.
 Hold for at least 15 to 30 seconds.
 Do 2 to 4 times for each leg.

 Avoid: Leg Lifts

 Leg lifts are sometimes suggested as an exercise to "strengthen your core" or abdominal muscles.
-Exercising to restore strength to your lower back can be very helpful in relieving pain yet lifting both legs together while lying on your back can make back pain worse.
+Exercising to restore strength to your lower back can be very helpful in relieving pain yet lifting both legs together while lying on your back is very demanding on your core.
+If weak, this exercise can make back pain worse.
 Instead, try lying on your back with one leg straight and the other leg bent at the knee.
+Keeping your lower back flat on floor.
 Slowly lift the straight leg up about 6 inches and hold briefly.
 Lower leg slowly.
 Repeat 10 times, then switch legs.

 Try: Wall Sits

 Stand 10 to 12 inches from the wall, then lean back until your back is flat against the wall.
 Slowly slide down until your knees are slightly bent, pressing your lower back into the wall.
 Hold for a count of 10, then carefully slide back up the wall.
 Repeat 8 to 12 times.

 Lie on your stomach with your hands under your shoulders.
 Push with your hands so your shoulders begin to lift off the floor.
 If it's comfortable for you, put your elbows on the floor directly under your shoulders and hold this position for several seconds.

 Try: Bird Dog